alekwiecien/storefrontcloud-cli/README.md

 ### Make ElasticSearch data dump

-We are using the [elasticdump](https://www.npmjs.com/package/elasticdump) configured along with the `vue-storefront-api` container to perform the ElasticSearch data dumps.
-By default the index used in the `vue-storefront-api:config/local.json:elasticsearch.indices` us backed up.
-Typically it's `vue_storefront_catalog`.
+We use the [elasticdump](https://www.npmjs.com/package/elasticdump) configured along with the `vue-storefront-api` container to perform the ElasticSearch data dumps.
+By default, the index used in the `vue-storefront-api:config/local.json:elasticsearch.indices` is backed up.
+Typically, it's `vue_storefront_catalog`.

-The Storefront Cloud CLI by executing the ElasticSearch data dump will execute the following sequence of commands:
+By executing the ElasticSearch data dump, the Storefront Cloud CLI will execute the following sequence of commands:

 - use elasticdump to dump the data to the `var/catalog.json` on the server,
 - transfer the file using `kubectl cp` to localhost.